omnibor/spec/spec/SPEC.md

 ## Introduction

-Software supply chain security is increasing in importance, as the scale and severity of supply supply chain attacks increases as well.
-While new and existing standards are developing to describe the supply chain dependencies of software (via Software Bills of Material \[SBOM\]), or to describe how a software artifact is produced (via the Supply-Chain Levels for Software Artifacts \[SLSA\] standard), we still lack a reliable mechanism for _precisely_ specifying the inputs used to produce a software artifact.
+Software supply chains face many challenges: security and compliance chief among them.
+Often, projects are hamstrung by the inability to easily and reliably capture a complete, concise, verifiable accounting of exactly __what__ inputs were built into software.
+Without this information, identifying vulnerable software to patch or replace is difficult.
+While Software Bills of Material (SBOMs) help identify third-party components, they do not go far enough to precisely identify the exact inputs necessary for vulnerability management.

 The OmniBOR standard defines three concepts, which together enable the consistent, reproducible, and embeddable encoding of the exact inputs used to